xmamo/xmamo.github.io/first-order-logic-tool.md

 second formula is false since it is not true that all people live in Italy.

 Formally, if "F" is a formula and "x" is a variable appearing in "F", all occurrences of "x" in "F" are said to be _bound_ in formulas of the kind "∀x F" or "∃x F".
-Any variable which is not bound is said to be _free_.
-Any formula containing at least one free variable is called an _open formula_.
+Any occurrence of a variable which is not bound is said to be _free_.
+Any formula containing at least one free occurrence of a variable is called an _open formula_.
 If a formula is not open, it is said to be a _sentence_ or _closed formula_.

 Please note that different occurrences of the same variable can be free in one case and bound in anoher.
-For example, in the formula "p(x) ∧ ∃x q(x)" the first occurrence of "x" is free while the second occurrence is bound.
+For example, in the formula "p(x) ∧ ∃x q(x)" the first occurrence of "x" is free while the second one is bound.

-## Semantics ##
-While the syntactic definition describes which strings are valid formulas, _semantics_ are needed in order to explain the meaning of a given formula.
-Let's again take a look at the previous example:

-"¬∃person(tallerThan(person, father(Mark)) ∧ tallerThan(person, mother(Mark)))"

-The semantic meaning of the formula above is that in our domain of discourse, there exists no person wich is taller than both the father and the mother of Mark.